miguelcarcamov/snow/README.md

 # Object Oriented Framework for Self-calibration of radio-interferometric datasets

 Many radioastronomers repeat the process of writing different scripts for self-calibration depending on their datasets.
-This repository holds an object oriented Framework for self-calibration of radio-interferometric datasets that will help radioastronomers to minimize the tedious work of writing self-calibration scripts once again.
-The idea is to call just one main Python script that will run an imager (tclean, wsclean, gpuvmem, rascil, etc.) and one or multuple self-calibration objects (phase, amplitude, amplitude-phase) having the self-calibrated dataset as a result. **It is important to recall that this repository is heavily under development!**
+This repository holds an object-oriented Framework for self-calibration of radio-interferometric datasets that will help radio astronomers to minimize the tedious work of writing self-calibration scripts once again.
+The idea is to call just one main Python script that will run an imager (tclean, wsclean, gpuvmem, rascil, etc.) and one or multiple self-calibration objects (phase, amplitude, amplitude-phase) having the self-calibrated dataset as a result.
+**It is important to recall that this repository is heavily under development!**

 ## Requirements